Dhapor/Sales_Order_Analysis/README.md

 # Sales_Order_Analysis
 This repository contains SQL scripts for analyzing sales orders in a relational database.
 It includes table creations for customers, products, and orders, as well as sample data inserts.
+The provided SQL queries answer various business questions related to customer orders, product sales, and order analysis.
+The README file provides a clear and concise guide on how to set up the database and run the queries for sales order analysis.